jdcloudcom/en/documentation/Elastic-Compute/Native-Container/Operation-Guide/Monitoring-Alarm/Retrieve-Data.md

 # Monitor and Alarm Overview

-After the instance is successfully created, you can obtain the monitoring status of the instance CPU and memory usage, without manual operation.
-The JD Cloud provides you with two portals for obtaining instance monitoring data:
+After the Native Container Instance has been created successfully, you can get CPU and memory use rate and other monitoring conditions, without manually enabling them.
+JD Cloud provides you with two data monitoring interfaces of Native Container Instances:

-The JD Cloud console container instance detail page
+* The JD Cloud console Native Container instance detail page

-The JD Cloud console cloud monitor corresponding details page
+* The JD Cloud console cloud monitor corresponding details page

-The JD Cloud console container instance detail page
+* The JD Cloud console Native Container instance detail page

- 1. Open the Console and select the Elastic Compute>>Container Service
+ 1. Open the Console and select the Elastic Compute>>Native Container>>Instance, to log in the instance list page of the Native Container.
- 2. Find the instance of the monitoring data you need to view, click on the instance name to enter the instance details page
+ 2. Click the name of instance that you need to view its monitoring data to access Resource Details page.
- 3. Click the **Cloud Monitor** tab to switch to monitoring options and view instance monitoring data
+ 3. Click **Monitoring** to switch to monitoring options and view resource monitoring data

-The JD Cloud console cloud monitor corresponding details page
+**The JD Cloud console cloud monitor corresponding details page**

- 1. Open the Console and select Management>>Cloud Monitor>>Resource Monitoring>>Container Instance Monitoring
+ 1. Open console, select Management >> Monitoring >> Resource Monitoring >> Container Instance Monitoring to access the Native Container Instance Monitoring List page;
- 2. Find the instance of the monitoring data you need to view, click the **Monitoring Table** in the action item to enter the monitoring details page to get the instance monitoring data, as well as set the alarm rules
+ 2. Find the resource that you need to view its monitoring data, click **Monitoring Table** in operation bar to access the Monitoring Details page, to get resource monitoring data and to set alarming rules at the same time.